wlangera/gcube-bcubed-hack/paper.md

 **2. Detection process**

 We have our occurrences, but not all occurrences are generally observed.
 The detection of occurrences depends on the detection probability of a species and the sampling bias (includes both sampling bias and effort).
-This process can be simulated using the `sample_observations()` function.
+This process is simulated using the `sample_observations()` function.

 ``` r
 sample_observations(